 Student Well-being Policy

-Northfield School has an Anti-Bullying Policy.
+Northfield School has a student Well-being Policy.
 This states that we consider all forms of bullying to be unacceptable and also the procedures which will be followed within school when an incident of bullying is reported.
-The policy is reviewed regularly by the Anti-Bullying Steering Group.
+The policy is reviewed regularly by the well-being supporters group.

 Student Well-being Supporters

-The Student Well-being Supporters from all year groups volunteer on a daily basis, supporting our students.
-They form the most successful part of our student well-being programme.
+The Student Well-being Supporters (from all year groups) volunteer on a daily basis, to support our students.
+They form a key part of our student well-being programme.

 Sometimes just ‘being there’ is enough but this group of highly trained students ensure that whatever a student’s problems may be there is always someone near to support them.
-Student Well-being Supporters are enthusiastic, incredibly motivated and very approachable.
-They all wear the blue Smiley badge or blue tie when in Upper School – it’s their trademark.
-They lift the spirits of anyone who meets them and they bring to life our school motto ‘many minds, one heart’.
+Student Well-being Supporters are enthusiastic, incredibly well-motivated and very approachable.
+They all wear the Student Well-being Supporters badge and embody our school motto ‘many minds, one heart’.

 The Student Well-being Supporters Group help individuals, raise awareness through assembly presentations, involve themselves in fundraising for charities, maintain and run our well-being garden and Y7 well-being room and have taken part in in-house first aid training.